La Trobe University 2020

 The biggest impact this placement had on me was being able to acknowledge and recognise the difference in practices, resources and cultures.
 I know how easy it can be to forget how limited resources are in other countries.

-My placement through Work the World was unforgettable.
+My nursing placement in Nepal through Work the World was unforgettable.

 I think everyone should use opportunities like this to gain experiences out of their comfort zone.
 One day when we’re all qualified, and living our lives with the career paths we chose, we can look back and reflect on the remarkable things we were able to experience by travelling the world!